Charles E W Bean, Diaries, AWM38 3DRL 606/18/1 - October 1915 - Part 5

 ourselves when he ought to have made

-War office at its very worst never
+War Office at its very worst never

-equalled / centralisation of our Defence
+equalled / centralisatn of our Defence

 Dept - but he mixed in such a lot